5 Ways to prevent a data breach

 What to prepare inside the organisation?

 We will give you tips for internal preparation in our White Paper - to be published during the 2nd half of November.
 This White Paper will contain all the information on how to make your event (software) GDPR ready.
-You can pre-order it now by sending an email to [email protected].

 A data breach occurs when a person or organisation loses control of the destination of (a large amount) sensitive personal data.
 In May 2018, a new EU privacy law will be introduced, whereby companies will be held responsible when the data is not processed and stored carefully.
 In that case, the organisation runs the risk of a (high) fine.
 It's important to realise that organising events involves a risk of data loss.
 You can minimise these risks by properly managing the personal data processing process.
 Start preparing in time!